simcesplatform/Platform-Manager/instructions/running_simulation.md

 To start a new simulation run:

-- Specify the simulation by creating a configuration file
+- Specify the simulation by creating a configuration file. ([Specifying the simulation configuration file](#specifying-the-simulation-configuration-file))
-- Use the start script to start the simulation
+- Use the start script to start the simulation. ([Starting a new simulation run](#starting-a-new-simulation-run))

 ### Specifying the simulation configuration file